Best University Logos and Learning Stories, Meaning & Design Insights

 • Add a neutral or two for text and backgrounds.
 What’s more, define usage rules in branding guidelines so the colors stay consistent.

-In practice, color helps tell personality.
-Is the school forward looking or tradition rooted?
+In practice, color tells personality.
+Is the school forward-looking or tradition-rooted?
 The answer guides palette choice.
 More than that, color builds emotional memory.
 Over time, people connect a shade with the institution.

 3) Ensuring Scalability for Digital and Print